 But does the same ring true when it comes to formulating retinol eye cream?
 “It most certainly does,” says consultant dermatologist Dr. Justine Kluk, who argues that retinol is one of the most effective ingredients to look for in eye creams, which explains why many of the best eye creams for wrinkles now leverage this hero ingredient.

 With a flood of retinol eye creams hitting the market it makes sense to question what retinol eye products can offer your skin—and we've got your answers! w&h has consulted top skin experts and tested a variety of retinol eye creams for every skin type to bring you this guide to using Vitamin A skincare on the eye area.

 1. It works on fine lines and wrinkles

+Lots of people wonder is eye cream necessary, particularly highly active varieties such as retinol eye cream, but experts agree it can be beneficial.
 The skin around the eye area is about four times thinner than the skin on the rest of the body.
-As a result, this delicate layer is more susceptible to wrinkles that are often hard to target with a run-of-the-mill eye cream.
+As a result, this delicate layer is more susceptible to wrinkles like crow's feet and these lines are often hard to target with a run-of-the-mill eye cream.
 Retinol provides a welcome upgrade, thanks to its ability to address a range of factors.

-“Retinol helps slow the natural collagen breakdown that occurs both as we age and as a result of external factors, such as sun exposure, smoking and pollution,” explains Dr Kluk.
-“It also stimulates new collagen and elastin production and increases cell turnover,” she continues, “meaning it helps the skin to exfoliate itself more effectively.”
+“Retinol helps slow the natural collagen breakdown that occurs both as we age and as a result of external factors, such as sun exposure, smoking, and pollution,” explains Dr. Kluk.
+“It also stimulates new collagen and elastin production, and increases cell turnover, meaning it helps the skin exfoliate itself more effectively.”
 The result?
-Smoother, firmer and more supple skin.
+Smoother, firmer, and more supple skin.

 2. It can reduce dark circles